freenas/freenas-docs/userguide/plugins.rst

 displayed.

-Plugins with additional documentation also have a :guilabel:`DOCUMENTATION` option.
-Clicking this option opens the README in the plugin repository.
+Plugins with additional documentation also have a :guilabel:`DOCUMENTATION` button which opens the README in the plugin repository.

 The plugin must be started before the installed application is